 You can find a list of official Instagram partners here.

 When I started working with Instagram, I used to use only free tools (like Microsoft OneNote) to manage my Instagram posts and hashtags, but I eventually decided the time I save with automatic posting makes Tailwind worth the cost for me.

 Here's how I set up posts for Instagram:

 Smart use of hashtags is crucial to getting found on Instagram and growing your account without resorting to spammy tactics.
 Hashtags are so important, they deserve their own article.
 Finish reading this article, and then pop over to my article about Instagram hashtags to learn how to research and use hashtags that fit your own niche and aren't too competitive.

-To post directly on Instagram, you will need a mobile device that's compatible with the Instagram app to post on Instagram.
-You can't post to Instagram on your computer.
+To post directly on Instagram, you will need a mobile device that's compatible with the Instagram app.
+There's no simple way I know of to post to directly to Instagram on your computer.

-If you're not tech-savvy, and some of the details around setting up an Instagram account, installing the app on a tablet or smart phone, or hooking an external app like Hootsuite or Tailwind up to your Instagram account sound intimidating, find yourself a helpful teenager.
+If you're not tech-savvy, and some of the details around setting up an Instagram account, installing the app on a tablet or smart phone, or hooking an external app like Tailwind up to your Instagram account sound intimidating, find yourself a helpful teenager.
 They will know exactly what to do.
 If they don't know, they won't be afraid to click around until they figure it out.

 Instagram is wildly popular with teens.
 They will be able to install the app for you, and if you find a teen who has the patience to explain things clearly, they can get you going.
 If you don't personally know a helpful teen, and you want some help, check with your local library.
 They often host technology help sessions aimed at helping people get started with different types of technology.